Monday, January 16, 2017

 Herman Díaz joined River Plate in 1989.
 He went on to win 8 league titles with the club as well as the Copa Libertadores in 1996.
 His 10 titles as a player make him the second most decorated player in the history of Club Atlético River Plate after his former teammate Leonardo Astrada.
 He also played for Rosario Central, Los Andes and Colón de Santa Fe.
 He was capped 28 times for Argentina.
 He went to 1994 World Cup Finals in USA.

 Noberto Yacon was a member of River Plate's "La Máquina" in 1940's.
-He made his debut in 1938.
-He remained with the club until 1953, when he moved to play in Mexico for America.
+He made his debut in 1938 with the club.
+He remained with them until 1953, when he moved to play in Mexico for America.
 The highlight of his career with Argentina was the South American Championship 1947 in which La Selección won the tournament undefeated.
+In total, he played 15 times for Argentina between 1942 and 1951.

 CB: Roberto Perfumo (Argentina)